William Denison Whipple: Biography

-Whipple was born in Nelson, New York on August 2, 1826 to Jerusha Whipple.
-He entered West Point in 1847 before graduating on July 1, 1851 and was assigned to the 3rd U.S. Infantry Regiment as a second lieutenant.
+Whipple was born in Nelson, New York on August 2, 1826, to Jerusha Whipple.
+He entered West Point in 1847 before graduating on July 1, 1851, and was assigned to the 3rd U.S. Infantry Regiment as a second lieutenant.
 During his time there he would be treated for phlegmon three times, catarrhs twice, diarrhea twice, and several other diseases.
 He graduated near the bottom of his class, but would go on to have a prominent career.

+New Mexico Territory

 In the spring of 1852, Whipple marched a detachment of recruits from Newport Barracks to Jefferson Barracks, joining a larger detachment and taking a steamer to Fort Leavenworth before going on to join the 3rd regiment in the New Mexico Territory.

+Whipple married Caroline Mary Cooke, of Philadelphia, on December 16, 1854 while serving in the New Mexico Territory.
+They would have three children, Marion, Walter and Herbert.

-He was promoted to first lieutenant on December 31, 1856 and served frontier duty across New Mexico until 1860.
+He was promoted to first lieutenant on December 31, 1856, and served frontier duty across New Mexico until 1860.
 While there Whipple participated in the Gila Expedition of 1857 against the apaches, the Navajo conflict of 1858, from Fort Defiance, and the Second Battle of Fort Defiance on April 29, 1860.
 Whipple would also study Navajo vocabulary for the U.S. military over the course of his service there.